opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 Use concurrent segment search to search segments in parallel during the query phase.
 Cases in which concurrent segment search improves search latency include the following:

-- When sending long-running requests, for example, requests that contain aggregations or large ranges.
+- When sending long-running requests, for example, requests that contain aggregations or large ranges
-- As an alternative to force-merging segments into a single segment in order to improve performance.
+- As an alternative to force-merging segments into a single segment in order to improve performance

 ## Background